izotope115/Salesforce_Marketing_Cloud_Code/README.md

-<h2>Salesforce Marketing Cloud AMPScript Recipes </h2><br>
+<h2>Salesforce Marketing Cloud AMPScript Recipes and Other Code </h2><br>
-This repo has a variety of AMPScript recipes that I have used for client Salesforce/Marketing Cloud engagements.
+This repo has a variety of AMPScript recipes nad other code that I have used for client Salesforce/Marketing Cloud engagements.

 <h3>Introduction to AMPscript</h3>